Inducted October 31, 1986

 He was an executive member of the sports technical committee for the 1977 Canada Summer Games, the board of directors of the Sports Federation of Canada, and the executive board of the Canadian Figure Skating Association.
 He served for two years as president of the St. John’s Hockey League, the St. John’s Minor Hockey Association and the St. John’s Figure Skating Club.

-Recently retired as a sports announcer with the Canadian Broadcasting Corporation, Mr. Withers lives in St. John’s with his wife, Audrey.
+A retired sports announcer with the Canadian Broadcasting Corporation, Mr. Withers lived in St. John’s with his wife, Audrey.